iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > I am very disappointed as I heard this app was one of the best but was a complete let down on my end.
 I set up a call around 9:30pm and waited an hour and a half for care even though it said that a doctor will be with me as soon as possible.
 No wait time was ever indicated.
 A positive note is that it did give me options for them to call back next day.
 It was very upsetting I had to wait that long but whatever ill delete the app and head over to my PCP.<br> :date: __2020-12-30 08:11:29__

-> Severe issues with progressing after selecting options.
-Was only able to proceed after moving back a page and then moving forward.
-The blue arrow in the lower left page woulf either be grayed out or it woulf be blue wouldn't react.
-Long loading between screens.
-Health profile wouldn't load and had to move back a page and go forward numerous times to get it to populate.
-Not phone or connection based issued as everything else works.<br> :date: __2020-12-21 21:07:37__

 #### 1-star reviews